Cancel your tenancy

-In this situation, you will be liable for the rent on your room until the end date of your tenancy, unless a replacement tenant can be found (see below).
+In this situation, you will be liable for the rent on your room until the end date of your tenancy, unless a replacement tenant can be found.
+There is more information on replacement tenants in the next section.
 You should read the full terms of your tenancy agreement, which is available in your Accommodation Portal, Section 4 explains the terms of cancellation in full.
 You must read and understand these terms before making the decision to move out.

 If after reading this you still want to move out, you must complete the intention to leave form via the Accommodation Portal.
 We will email you to confirm receipt of your form and your rental liability.

 In order for us to begin the intention to leave process, we need to wait for your suspension or withdrawal to be confirmed from your faculty.
 This process may take several weeks.
 We will provide an update when we have had confirmation from your faculty.

 There is no need to contact us if you have already completed the intention to leave form and contacted your faculty.